-For each emergency removal, 4Kids Intake Specialist will assign a level of care based on information provided by DFPS, removal affidavit, and any other available documentation.
-Subsequent placements will be assigned a level of care (LOC) based on Youth For Tomorrow (YFT) assessment.
+For each emergency removal, 4Kids Intake Specialists will assign a level of care based on information provided by DFPS, the removal affidavit, and any other available documentation.
+Subsequent placements will be assigned a level of care (LOC) based on a Youth For Tomorrow (YFT) assessment.